2021 Recruitment Program

 February - March: Recruitment

-The Recruitment Program are Sundays in Morro Bay between 8:00 a.m.and 12:00 p.m.
+The Recruitment Program proceeds on Saturdays in Morro Bay between 8:00 a.m.and 12:00 p.m.
 Pale Kai’s “Three for Free” policy allows newcomers to experience outrigger paddling in the relatively calm waters of Morro Bay, without paying a fee or membership dues.
-This is a time to become acquainted with the sport and culture of outrigger canoe racing, while you make new friends!
+This is a time to become acquainted with the sport and culture of outrigger canoe racing while making new friends!

 April: Race Traning 3x a week